Hendrix-CS/csci235/index.md

 ## <a name="goals">Learning Goals</a>

 Upon completing this course, our goal is for you to be able to:
 * Program a mobile robot to interact with a realistic environment with natural timing.
+* Create ROS2 nodes that:
-* Write programs that control motors and process sensor information.
+  * Control motors and process sensor information by publishing and subscribing to topics.
+  * Create new topics and publish to them to enable building robust, modular controllers.
-* Quantitatively assess the performance of a mobile robot for a given task.
+* Quantitatively and qualitatively assess the performance of a mobile robot for a given task.
 * Describe both orally and in writing:
   * The design and performance of a mobile robot.
   * Assessments of deployed and fictional robots.
+* Employ computer vision techniques to inform the behavior of a mobile robot.
-* Apply supervised machine learning algorithms for image classification.
+* Employ appropriate machine learning algorithms to improve the performance of a mobile robot.
+* Employ planning and odometry to navigate a mobile robot.

 ## <a name="resources">Resources</a>